maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 A dedicated server login is required for internet servers.
 You can start LAN servers without login.

 The **dedicated login** can be created at your [PlayerPage](https://v4.live.maniaplanet.com/account/dedicated-servers) and you can have multiple dedicated server logins.
 Just fill in the desired login-name and choose password and server location where you want it to bind.

-To raise the ladder rank of your server, visit the [advanced ladder server page](https://v4.live.maniaplanet.com/account/dedicated-servers/ladder-servers) section in your playerpage.

 ### DedicatedConfig file